henry-stroud/wdi-project-1/README.md

 ## Future features

 If I had more time, I would have liked to make the game playable on mobile, and also made the game expandable with a custom generated grid.
 So I would have liked to be able to generate a grid of specific size based on user input, and also number of ships.
 I would have also liked to implement another large grid underneath the main grid, so that I could do a css / javascript animation moving a 'torpedo' across from the user to computer grid and vice versa.
 This torpedo 'div' would be on a 1s timer that would correspond with the 1s it takes for the computer or user grid to log a hit.
 Creating the illusion that it had hit the grid at the same time.

+## Key Learnings

+The project taught me how to plan and execute a project with efficiency, and made me realise that however much planning you do for a project there will always be added features that you didn't think about beforehand.
+It also taught me valuable lessons on the fundamentals of logic-based programming and lateral thinking.